During 2018/19 we provided opportunities for 108,830 young people and facilitated over 1.1 Million hours of youth volunteering.

 We believe that every young person should be given the opportunity to realise their potential.
-Over the past 30 years over 1.4 million young people have developed transferable skills through our leadership qualifications and awards.
+For over 35 years young people have been developing transferable skills through our leadership qualifications and awards.
 Employers are still citing that young people are not being prepared for work effectively especially developing their transferable skills.

 We want young people to be enabled to recognise their personal development of skills and behaviours through our Qualifications and Awards.
 These opportunities should be available to all young people.